bmmtstb/manim-meshes/README.md

 [![see the PyramidScene for basic manim mesh uses](docs/images/PyramidScene.png)](https://user-images.githubusercontent.com/1500595/193240449-5978f46f-68b0-4d08-bf37-4ff1fea54f28.mp4)

 The general procedure is like in manim, create a class with a construct method.
 Then create and add the instance of the renderable mesh you like to use.
 This mesh will receive the real node-face mesh and manipulate it.
-You can shift (translate), rotate, scale the whole mesh or single vertices.
+You can shift (translate) and scale the whole mesh or single vertices.
 Additionally most of the manim functions are available as coloring single objects.
+Somehow Rotate does not work, because it only updates the copy of the rotation and therefore our own mesh class does not get updated.

 ### Parameters
 As parameters got a little overwhelming, there are a few default parameters for the meshes in `params.py`.
 You just need to pass kwargs that you want to change while creating the mesh.